Imágenes de página

 And manners, to intrude where I am grac'd,

 Chi.
-Demetrius, thou doft overween in all,
+Demetrius, thou dost overween in all,

-'Tis not the difference of a year or two
+'Tis not the difference of a year or two.

-Makes me lefs gracious, thee more fortunate;
+Makes me less gracious, thee more fortunate;

 I am as able, and as fit as thou,

-And plead my passion for Lavinia's love,
+And plead my paffion for Lavinia's love,

 Aar.

-Aar, Clubs, clubs! these lovers will not keep the peace.
-Dem.
-Why, boy, although our mother (unadvis'd) Gave you a dancing rapier by your fide,
+Aar.
+Clubs, clubs! these lovers will not keep the peace.

 Go to; have your lath glued within your sheath,